nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 ## Stack Strings

 Independent of the above, strings can be obfuscated by simply not storing them as a consecutive buffer of bytes.
 Instead, the string is constructed by a sequence of machine code instructions.
-The first known implementation of this technique was to assemble strings on the _stack_, which is a datastructure present on many architectures.
+The first known implementation of this technique was to assemble strings on the _stack_, which is a data structure present on many architectures.
 For this reason, this method is referred to as _stack strings_.
-They can often be spotted in Ghidra as many consecutive single byte value assignments:
+They might appear in the decompiler as many consecutive single byte value assignments:
 ```
   local_78 = 0x56;
   local_77 = 0x69;